Matt Fisher, President

-Leigh comes to us from Elder and Adult Day Services (EADS) -- a day health non profit organization in Seattle, Washington - at which she was responsible for Public Relations and Marketing.
-In 2008 through 2009, the organization took on a rebranding campaign (on a shoe string budget) with the goal of attracting a wider variety of participants and funding sources.
-Leigh and her supervisor presented on the campaign at the 2010 National Adult Day Services Association conference here in Raleigh.
-Leigh and her family had moved to Raleigh in July of 2009, after which she continued working (remotely) for EADS until recently.
+Leigh comes to us from Elder and Adult Day Services (EADS), a day health nonprofit organization in Seattle, Washington, where she was responsible for public relations and marketing.
+From 2008 through 2009, the organization took on a rebranding campaign with the goal of attracting a wider variety of participants and funding sources.
+Leigh and her supervisor presented on the campaign at the 2010 National Adult Day Services Association Conference here in Raleigh.
+Leigh and her family moved to Raleigh in July of 2009.
+Leigh continued working (remotely) for EADS until recently.

-Martha, a N.C. native, comes to Guiding Lights as Program Coordinator.
-Martha has 40+ years as a R.N. with positions ranging from all aspects of inpatient rehabilitation, coordinating care for severely injured workers, to surveying adult care facilities in N.C. for licensure compliance with state rules & regulations.
-Many of these positions provided her the opportunity to see first hand the importance of well trained staff to care for the elderly.
+Martha, a N.C. native, is Program Coordinator for Guiding Lights.
+Martha has over 40 years of experience as a R.N. with positions ranging from all aspects of in-patient rehabilitation, coordinating care for severely injured workers, to surveying adult care facilities in N.C. for licensure compliance with state rules and regulations.
+Many of these positions provided her the opportunity to see first-hand the importance of well trained staff to care for the elderly.
 She strongly believes coordinating a program that prepares nurse aides to become the best they can be, will result in providing much better care for the frail elderly.
-Martha welcomes the exciting opportunity to be a part of this dynamic team!

 Rachel David, President of T.J.A.
 CPA PLLC, a locally owned company in the city of Cary, NC.
-Mrs. David has over 10 years experience in accounting and specializes in job costing, Non-profit accounting and personal financial management for seniors with Alzheimer's and Dementia.
-Her passion is the advocate for those that are not able to advocate for themselves and to serve the elderly community however she can.
+Mrs. David has over 10 years of experience in accounting and specializes in job costing, non-profit accounting and personal financial management for seniors with Alzheimer's and Dementia.
+Her passion is advocating for those that are not able to advocate for themselves and to serve the elderly community however she can.

 Pam Kane, RN Instructor

-To me there is no greater reward than to watch a student grow in confidence and knowledge in the skills required for the Nurse Aide I program.
-I have worked alongside CNAs in the Neonatal Intensive Care Unit and Home Health setting, therefore I am very aware how vital their role is throughout the circle of life.
-Teaching caregivers has become my favorite role as an RN and that is why I am grateful and excited to join the Guiding Lights "family."
-I share in their commitment to educate caregivers to do what they do with excellence-CARE!
+For Pam, there is no greater reward than to watch a student grow in confidence and knowledge in the skills required for the Nurse Aide I program.
+She has worked alongside CNAs in the neonatal intensive care unit and home health setting.
+Teaching caregivers is Pam's favorite role as an RN.
+She shares in our commitment to educate caregivers.

-I graduated from Craven Community College in New Bern, NC with an ADN and a few years later earned a Bachelor's Degree at Mt.
+She graduated from Craven Community College in New Bern, North Carolina with an ADN and a few years later earned a Bachelor's Degree at Mt.
 Olive College.
-I have been nursing for 21 years with experience in the NICU and then Home Health nursing, as well as an instructor for the Nurse Aide I program at Pamlico Community College in Grantsboro NC.
-I am so looking forward to helping educate people who desire to care for others confidently and safely.
+Pam has been nursing for 21 years with experience in the NICU and then Home Health nursing, as well as instructing the Nurse Aide I program at Pamlico Community College in Grantsboro, North Carolina.

 Kelley O'Brien, Grant Writing Consultant